noahBax/IDOT-BoringXplorer/README.md

 ## Some Things to be Aware of
 The program does handle pretty much all of the cases, but doing optical character recognition and document orientation recognition add some element of randomness every time this program runs.
-The output from run to run will mostly resemble each other, but there will be differences between them.
+Blow counts and their depths will not be affected, but the text recognized for the lithology sections and headers might vary slightly from run to run.

+If you notice any recurring patterns of error, contact me or create an issue.

 ## Technologies
 This program largely relies on the